2023 Best Child Development & Family Studies Schools in Illinois

 Read full report on Human Development & Family Studies at National Louis University

-A rank of #5 on this year’s list means University of Illinois at Chicago is a great place for human development and family studies students.
-Located in the large city of Chicago, UIC is a public college with a very large student population.
+Out of the 11 schools in Illinois that were part of this year’s ranking, University of Illinois at Chicago landed the # 5 spot on the list.
+Located in the large city of Chicago, UIC is a public school with a very large student population.

 On average, human development graduates from UIC take out $14,604 in student loans while working on their degree.

-Northern Illinois University came in at #6 in this year’s edition of the Best Child Development & Family Studies Schools in Illinois ranking.
+Northern Illinois University ranked #6 on this year’s Best Child Development & Family Studies Schools in Illinois list.
 Located in the suburb of Dekalb, NIU is a public college with a large student population.

 The average amount in student loans that human development majors at NIU take out is $31,000.
 The average monthly payment of a loan this size is about $206, assuming that the borrower is on a 10-year repayment plan.

-With a ranking of #7, City Colleges of Chicago - Olive-Harvey College did quite well on this year’s best schools for human development and family studies students.
-Located in the city of Chicago, Olive-Harvey College is a public school with a small student population.
+City Colleges of Chicago - Olive-Harvey College did quite well in this year’s ranking of the best schools for human development and family studies students.
+It came in at #7 on the list.
+Located in the large city of Chicago, Olive-Harvey College is a public college with a small student population.

-City Colleges of Chicago - Richard J Daley College came in at #8 in this year’s edition of the Best Child Development & Family Studies Schools in Illinois ranking.
-Richard J Daley College is a small public school located in the city of Chicago.
+City Colleges of Chicago - Richard J Daley College ranked #8 on this year’s Best Child Development & Family Studies Schools in Illinois list.
+Richard J Daley College is a small public school located in the large city of Chicago.

 Full Human Development & Family Studies at Bradley University Report

-City Colleges of Chicago - Malcolm X College landed the #10 spot in the 2023 rankings for the best human development and family studies programs.
-Located in the large city of Chicago, Malcolm X College is a public college with a moderately-sized student population.
+City Colleges of Chicago - Malcolm X College ranked #10 on this year’s Best Child Development & Family Studies Schools in Illinois list.
+Located in the large city of Chicago, Malcolm X College is a public school with a moderately-sized student population.

 Explore all the Best Human Development & Family Studies Schools in the Great Lakes Area or other specific states within that region.